huangw/dev_flow-gem/README.md

     [+] branch_name: taskname date/to/start[-date/to/stop] @resource[;resource] [-> dependent_on;dependent_on]

-- `[+]` one or more + in bracket is the indicator of task definition, one + represent a 1st degree task, ++ represent a second degree task, ....
+- `[+]` one or more + in bracket is the indicator of task definition, one + represent a 1st degree (level) task, ++ represent a second degree task, ....
-Task with lower degree may contains several higher degree tasks.
+Task degree with smaller number may contains several tasks with higher degree number.

 - `branch_name` must contains only a-z, 0-9 and underscore, which is used as git branch name, and also serves as a id for that task within the same ROADMAP file.

-- `taskname` could use any characters provide not contains 'date like' parts.
+- `taskname` could use any characters provide not contains 'date like' parts (see the next description).

 - `date/to/start` should in format 2013/03/03 or 03/03 if you defined `year` in the header (so you can specify only the `mm/dd` part).
+Use `mm/dd-mm/dd` (`yyyy/mm/dd-yyyy/mm/dd`) to specify a period.

-Additionally, if the task duration is within one day, date/to/stop part can be omitted.
+If the task duration is within one day, date/to/stop part can be omitted.

 - `@resource`: resource should correspond to leader or one of the team member.
 If the task need more than one resources use ; to separate them.